 - Skin irritation

 You can definitely make a claim for compensation if you have had blisters on your skin afterward.
 This can happen if the person carrying out the treatment has penetrated the skin too deeply.
-This would typically occur if the person was untrained.
+This would typically occur if the person was untrained or had inadequate training.
 If this has occurred, you definitely have the basis for a payout.
 Give us a call today for more information.

 Can laser hair removal burn your skin?
 Similarly to blisters, you could experience a burn if the person carrying out the treatment has left the laser on the skin for too long and penetrated it.
 This would happen if the individual simply was not taking the correct level of care when carrying out the treatment, or if they had not received the right level of training.
 Either way, you will be able to claim for compensation if this has happened to you.

 Laser hair removal is popular on the arms and armpit area.
 If you have experienced any sort of negligence during this treatment, you will be able to make a claim.
 There are many ways that laser hair removal can go wrong if it has not been carried out properly.
-This includes issues with skin pigmentation, causing an uneven skin tone, as well as blisters and burns.
+This includes issues with skin pigmentation, causing an uneven skin tone, as well as blisters and burns and even nerve damage.
 No matter what has happened, whether you have experienced laser hair removal burns on your arms or any other injury, we will help you to get the compensation you deserve.

 Just like the arms, the legs have become a popular part of the body for laser hair removal.
 A lot of people prefer this because it is a lot more convenient.
 The impact of laser treatment can last for up to seven months, whereas shaving your legs may only last for a day or two.
 However, the benefits of laser hair removal treatment will be erased if the treatment has not been carried out properly.
 If this has occurred, and your skin has been scarred, burned, or you have experienced any other symptoms, call Advice.co.uk today to make a claim.